Complete 8-hour package for SC MLO licensees. Includes the BFI 1-hour state specific requirement.

 Category: National

-This course will instruct mortgage loan originators on a number of regulations that they will have to comply with while taking part in their mortgage loan origination activities.
+This course will instruct mortgage loan originators on a number of regulations that they must comply with while taking part in their mortgage loan origination activities.
 Rules, such as those implemented by the Dodd-Frank Wall Street Reform and Consumer Protection Act, are set in place to protect the interest and well-being of consumers who apply for mortgages to purchase or refinance their properties.
-To ensure that their business practices satisfy the regulations adopted by federal laws, mortgage loan originators need to keep current on the guidelines published by supervising entities.
+To ensure that their business practices satisfy the regulations adopted by federal laws, mortgage loan originators need to keep current on the guidelines published by supervisory entities.

-This course consists of three sections and a final exam:
+This course consists of four sections and a final exam:

 Non-traditional Mortgage Products